Kyösti Kallio: Supplemental biography

 Kyösti Kallio was deeply religious - he came from a pietist family - and was an absolute teetotaller.
-In 1932 he took the repellation of prohibition in Finland that had been in force since 1919 as a personal defeat.
+In 1932 he took the repeal of prohibition in Finland that had been in force since 1919 as a personal defeat.
 When Kallio was visiting the parliament of Hungary in his role as speaker of the parliament of Finland, he caused a complete shock to his hosts by requesting milk to drink at the official banquet.
 When Kallio became president, the largest change in the presidential palace in Finland was the complete stop of serving alcoholic beverages in all events.
-In addition, there was no dancing at any Indendence Day Reception during Kallio's time as president.
+In addition, there was no dancing at any Independence Day Reception during Kallio's time as president.
 When appointing Kaarlo Hillilä as the governor of the Lapland Province Kallio made him promise not to drink any alcohol.
 Kaisa Kallio's loom was taken into the presidential palace into the same room where Ellen Svinhufvud's loom had been taken away from shortly before.

 When a condolence petition was being assembled in Nivala in 1904 in memory of the recently assassinated governor-general Nikolay Bobrikov, Kallio snatched the paper from the hand of the petitioner, tore it into pieces in front of him and threw it into the fire.

 Kallio's religiousness and abstinence from alcohol gave him an image of a solemn and narrow-minded person.
 However, his close friends have described him as a social person who understood intelligent wordplay.
 In appropriate company, Kallio indulged in good-natured humour.
 In his youth, Kallio's favourite sport was cross-country skiing, and he won numerous prizes in skiing competitions.
 In his older years, Kallio raised racehorses, and even in his years as a government minister he successfully took part in races.
 In addition to this, Kallio had time to attend theatre plays and concerts.